r-lib/styler/cran-comments.md

 - put the word 'styler' in the Description field in DESCRIPTION in quotes since it's a package name to fix *Possibly mis-spelled words in DESCRIPTION*.

-Some help files have examples which are wrapped into \dontrun and I was asked to unwrap them if they are executable.
-They are not because they depend on the pre-commit executable which is not available on the CRAN machines.
+- wrap all examples that were wrapped in \dontrun in \donttest, as they can be run if the user has the pre-commit executable installed, but not on CRAN, because we don't expect the pre-commit executable to be installed there.

 ***